2 Simple manipulations; numbers and vectors ¶

 The paste()

 function takes an arbitrary number of arguments and concatenates them one by one into character strings.
 Any numbers given among the arguments are coerced into character strings in the evident way, that is, in the same way they would be if they were printed.
-The arguments are by default separated in the result by a single blank character, but this can be changed by the named argument, sep=string
+The arguments are by default separated in the result by a single blank character, but this can be changed by the named argument, sep=

-, which changes it to string
+string, which changes it to string, possibly empty.

 For example